rhiot/rhiot/docs/readme.md

 ### Dockerized Rhiot Cloud

 We recommend to run the Rhiot Cloud using the Docker container.
 We love Docker and believe that containers are the future of the applications deployment.
-To install the Rhiot Cloud on the server of your choice, just install Docker 1.7.1 (or higher) on it and execute the following command:
+To install the Rhiot Cloud on the Linux server of your choice, just execute the following command:

     bash <(curl -s https://raw.githubusercontent.com/rhiot/rhiot/master/iot/cloudlet/deployment/rhiot-cloud.sh)

-The script above installs and starts the Cloudlet Console and MongoDB containers.
+The script above installs the proper version of Docker server.
+Keep in mind that the minimal Docker version required by Rhiot Cloud is 1.7.1 - if the older version of the Docker is installed, our script will upgrade your Docker server.
+After Docker server is properly installed, our script downloads and starts the Cloudlet Console and MongoDB containers.

 ## Performance Testing Framework